 The Gini coefficient is a measure of statistical dispersion intended to represent the income distribution of a nation's residents and is the most commonly used measure of inequality.
 A Gini coefficient of zero expresses perfect equality, where all values are the same (for example where everyone has the same income).
 A Gini coefficient of 1 (or 100%) expresses maximal inequality among values (e.g. where only one household has all the income within a population, and all others have none).
-In Guernsey the Gini coefficient for gross equivalised income was 0.39 in 2017, compared to 0.40 in 2014.
+In Guernsey the Gini coefficient for gross equivalised income was 0.39 in 2018, compared to 0.40 in 2014.
 In Guernsey the bottom half of all households, when ranked by income had just 24% of all equivalised income.
-The top 5% of all households in Guernsey, when ranked by income, had 21% of all equivalised income.
-These figures have remained the same since 2014.
+The top 5% of all households in Guernsey, when ranked by income, had 20% of all equivalised income.
+This compares to 24% and 21% in 2014 respectively.

-In Guernsey the Gini coefficient for incomes net of social security contributions, income tax and before housing costs was 0.37 in 2017 (equivalent figure was the same in 2014).
+In Guernsey the Gini coefficient for incomes net of social security contributions, income tax and before housing costs was 0.36 in 2018 (equivalent figure was 0.37 in 2014).
 The bottom half of all households, when ranked by net income, had just 26% of all equivalised income, the same as 2014.
-The top 5% of all households, when ranked, had 20% of all equivalised net income, compared to 21% in 2014.
+The top 5% of all households, when ranked, had 19% of all equivalised net income, compared to 21% in 2014.